CurleySamuel/Thesis/README.md

 > A masterpiece of vision,liveability & quality.
 Holly Cratsley of Nashawtuc Architects in concert with Molly Tee of Deck House designed a one of a kind gem redone in phases to perfection.
 2 story atrium foyer.
 Boston Design Center european kitchen with granite & re-cycling center.
 Breakfast room with walk- in pantry.peaceful family room.
 Dramatic 2nd fl.great room.
 Screened porch.
 A/C 2nd floor.
 Partial basement.
 Pond for swimming, skating,canoeing & neighbors gathering.
 Hiking trails closeby.

----

 There's a few advanced unsupervised learning methods you can apply to text blob analysis but for the sake of simplicity we'll be sticking to a supervised technique that's ultimately based on word frequency.
 The first step is to tokenize the strings and break the paragraph into a matrix of word frequencies.
 Unfortunately word frequencies don't tell us much as well, some words are naturally more common than others.
 To offset this effect we perform what's called a tfidf transformation (term frequency inverse document frequency) which re-weights every word by the inverse of how common that word is across every other text blob.
 This way common words like 'the' will have a negligible weight compared with more uncommon words like 'masterpiece'.

 One of the problems with this technique is we start to lose meaning as we take words out of context.
 Take the example string, "Great location, noise levels bad".
 Using the above technique we'll tokenize the string into the sorted array `['bad', 'great', 'levels', 'location', 'noise']` and then attempt to perform analysis on that array despite that array having lost all contextual meaning.
-A method of preserving context is instead of splitting based on words, why not try splitting on both words and pairs of words?
+A method of preserving context is instead of splitting based on words why not try splitting on both words and pairs of words?
 The new array would be `['bad', 'great', 'great location', 'levels', 'levels bad', 'location', 'location noise', 'noise', 'noise levels']` which starts to get across some of the original sentiments better than the single word alternative.
 My final tuned model took this even further by generating n-grams (contiguous sequence of N words from text) of up to four words long.

-Now we have a sparse matrix with size `(21657, 83968)` containing re-weighted word frequencies, but attempting to train a regressor on a matrix this sparse and with this many features will take forever and eat all available memory while it's at it.
+Now we have a sparse matrix with size `(21657, 83968)` where each column is a unique word or phrase, each row is a specific home, and each cell contains the tfidf re-weighted frequency of that word/phrase in that home's remarks.
+But attempting to train a regressor on a matrix this sparse and with this many features will take forever and eat all available memory while it's at it.
 Instead we'll first pass the sparse matrix through the matrix decomposition algorithm truncated SVD to reduce it to size `(21657, 500)`.
 While I'm hesitant to get into the details of the latent semantic analysis we're doing here I do want to say that it's a very well known technique of analyzing and representing the contextual based meaning of words and phrases while also reducing matrix dimensionality.

 The final step in this pipeline is to perform some form of regression on our matrix.
 Through extensive empirical testing I found that the ensemble methods I've used previously weren't really delivering a good amount of accuracy with this new set of data.
 Instead I settled on the linear model of Least-angle regression (LARS) for several reasons: it's fast; it works well with high dimensional data; it reliably performed the best out of all the other linear models.